-McLaughlin, 19, the son of Mr. and Mrs. Dale V. McLaughlin, is one of the thousands of "support" to McLaughin, 13, the line, 15, the thousands of "support" troop lin, Fort Smith, is one of the thousands of "support" troop the "line" companies and help them do their lin, Fort Smith, is one that back up the "line" companies and help them do their jobs David does his part by feeding the doctors and corpsmen who David does his part of the wounded.
-"I'm happy I've been lucky enough to be care for the wounded." says David.

-stationed in 'the rear'", says David.
+McLaughlin, 19, the son of Mr. and Mrs. Dale V. McLaughlin, Fort Smith, is one of the thousands of "support" troops that back up the "line" companies and help them do their jobs.
+David does his part by feeding the doctors and corpsmen who care for the wounded.
+"I'm happy I've been lucky enough to be stationed in 'the rear'", says David.

 In Vietnam, of course, there is no real "rear".
 Everyone in the country is threatened with the danger of attack at any time.
 David's area was mortared on the 28th of April.
 "But none of them came close", he says.
-How far away is "not close" "Oh, way over on the airfield," says David.
+How far away is "not close"?
+"Oh, way over on the airfield," says David.
 "Way over on the airfield," is all of fifty yards from his bunk.
-For the last week, while bitter fighting raged twenty miles north of his position David has been under orders to carry his combat gear with him every place he goes.
+For the last week, while bitter fighting raged twenty miles north of his position, David has been under orders to carry his combat gear with him every place he goes.
 "Even to the movies and the bathroom!"

 David left Subiaco Academy in 1965 to join the Marines; they promptly sent him off to Baking School.
-And today David can make and cook "sweet" doughs, "sour" doughs, and "in between" doughs.
+And today, David can make and cook "sweet" doughs, "sour" doughs, and "in between" doughs.
 "We learned to operate about forty different kinds of ovens for use in the field and at base.
-They even taught a course in 'basic cake decorations'", laughs McLaugh even starting to eat some of their food."
+They even taught a course in 'basic cake decorations'", laughs McLaughlin.